cloudfoundry/cf-mysql-release/docs/proxy.md

 5. Click 'Go to Record Sets'.
 6. Select the record set containing the desired domain name.
 7. In the value input, enter the IP addresses of each proxy VM, separated by a newline.

-# Known Issues #

-In states such as SST and Non-primary Components (see above), MariaDB is operational, disallows writes, but does not terminate connections.

-## Further Discussion ##

-* Pinging interval - should it be faster?
-Currently the frequency at which the proxy polls the healthcheck is configurable via the manifest property `proxy.healthcheck_timeout_millis` as the polling frequency is a fixed fraction of the timeout.